ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 }
 ```

-Then add the `main-content` class to the `IonContent` elements in each of our pages as such: `<IonContent className="main-content">`.
-So far so good, but the lists in a couple of our pages show the default background color, which looks a little out of place, so let's make the background for the various list elements transparent.
+Then add the `main-content` class to the `IonContent` elements in each of our pages like so: `<IonContent className="main-content">`.

+So far so good, but the lists in a couple of our pages show the default background color, which looks a little out of place, so let's make the background for the various list elements transparent (in `src/theme/global.css`).

 ```css
 .list-ios {